Welcome to Our Practice

 "Striving for Excellence in Healthcare One Foot at a Time!"

 As Podiatric Surgeons we treat a wide variety of common podiatric maladies, such as structural conditions including bunions, hammertoes, flat feet, heel pain, neuromas, diabetic foot issues and arthritic conditions.
-We also specialize in treating trauma induced injuries such as ligament tears, ankle sprains, fractures of the foot and ankle and injuries associated with professional and recreational sports.
+We also specialize in treating trauma-induced injuries such as ligament tears, ankle sprains, fractures of the foot and ankle and injuries associated with professional and recreational sports.
 Another area of expertise is treatment of congenital conditions in children.
 As foot and ankle surgeons, these are only a few of the many lower extremity maladies that we treat.
+We have helped over 60,000 patients and performed over 10,000 surgeries.

 Central Florida Foot and Ankle Center, LLC is proud to announce that we have introduced regenerative medicine into our practice.
 Please take your time to acquaint yourself with the scope of our practice.